The Bankrate promise

 Individual borrowers who make under $125,000 annually and married borrowers who make under $250,000 annually are eligible for up to $10,000 in federal student loan forgiveness.

 Borrowers who received a federal Pell Grant are eligible for up to $20,000 in forgiveness if they meet the income requirements.

 How do I check if I’ve received a Pell Grant?

 To check if you’ve ever received a Pell Grant as part of your federal financial aid package, you’ll need to log into your account on the Federal Student Aid website.
-Be aware that right now, and likely for the next few weeks, the website has been down or operating at a slower speed due to the high volume of visitors following Wednesday’s announcement.

 Can I get a refund on my student loans that I already paid off?